zachleat/zachleat.com/web/_posts/2016-01-04-critical-webfonts.md

 Enable 3G throttling in your favorite web browser (some of you may not have to enable anything to have a slow connection) and watch the page render.
 The web fonts do feel faster, even if the total time spent loading web fonts is greater.

-## Repeat Views
+## The Code

+The [code used to implement this approach can be viewed on GitHub](https://github.com/zachleat/zachleat.com/blob/5369a74e3edf32e861d5b0bfdbf0177dbc3e596f/web/js/fonts.js).
+It’s using FontFaceOnload for the font loading polyfill.

+If you’re interested, I’ve also implemented the [same approach using promises and Bram Stein’s FontFaceObserver](https://github.com/zachleat/zachleat.com/blob/5369a74e3edf32e861d5b0bfdbf0177dbc3e596f/web/js/fonts-fontfaceobserver.js).

-You can continue using the same mechanism you were using before for repeat views.
-I use [@bram_stein’s `sessionStorage` trick](https://speakerdeck.com/bramstein/web-fonts-performance?slide=115) so that I don’t have to do anything server-side.
-You can see the implementation in code on GitHub in [initial.js](https://github.com/zachleat/zachleat.com/blob/0bf3acde8ad9c7ad99bcd32e2332465004c765ce/web/js/initial.js#L27) and [fonts.js](https://github.com/zachleat/zachleat.com/blob/0bf3acde8ad9c7ad99bcd32e2332465004c765ce/web/js/fonts.js#L10) (also lines [16](https://github.com/zachleat/zachleat.com/blob/0bf3acde8ad9c7ad99bcd32e2332465004c765ce/web/js/fonts.js#L16) and [44](https://github.com/zachleat/zachleat.com/blob/0bf3acde8ad9c7ad99bcd32e2332465004c765ce/web/js/fonts.js#L44)).
+For repeat views, you can continue using the same mechanism you were using before.
+I use [Bram Stein’s `sessionStorage` trick](https://speakerdeck.com/bramstein/web-fonts-performance?slide=115) so that I don’t have to do anything server-side.
+You can see the implementation in code on GitHub in [initial.js](https://github.com/zachleat/zachleat.com/blob/0bf3acde8ad9c7ad99bcd32e2332465004c765ce/web/js/initial.js#L27) and [fonts.js](https://github.com/zachleat/zachleat.com/blob/5369a74e3edf32e861d5b0bfdbf0177dbc3e596f/web/js/fonts.js#L6) (also lines [15](https://github.com/zachleat/zachleat.com/blob/5369a74e3edf32e861d5b0bfdbf0177dbc3e596f/web/js/fonts.js#L15) and [37](https://github.com/zachleat/zachleat.com/blob/5369a74e3edf32e861d5b0bfdbf0177dbc3e596f/web/js/fonts.js#L37)).

 ## Ideas for Improvement